DinoChiesa/EdgeTools/README.md

 * exports items from a BaaS/Usergrid collection into a file
 * deletes all items from a BaaS/Usergrid collection

+# Notes

 These tools are built in nodejs.

+# License

+This material is copyright 2015,2016 Apigee Corporation. and is licensed under the Apache 2.0 license.
+See the [LICENSE](LICENSE) file.